This article was last updated on 20/07/2023

 If you’ve reached State Pension age relatively recently, you’ll see less of an increase as the new State Pension is already higher than the basic State Pension amount referenced above.
 Your State Pension will increase by around 1% for every 9 weeks you defer, totalling 5.8% for every full year.

 If you receive housing benefit or pension credit, it’s worth noting that these benefits may be affected by any additional pension income.
-But, if you qualify for a lump-sum payment your benefits won’t be affected.
+But, if you reached State Pension age before 6 April 2016 and qualify for a lump-sum payment, your benefits won’t be affected.

 You can start deferring your pension even if you’ve already started drawing it and can choose to defer it for as long as you want.